RudekAlone/koalav-laravel/README.md

 # LaravelFirstProject

-This is my first project with framworks: Laravel Vue Vite Pest Tailwind from starter kit "breeze
+This is my first project with framworks: Laravel Vue Vite Pest Tailwind from starter kit "breeze"